Candlenut oil: Description

 Analysis of a different sample of candlenut kernel seed oil from either solvent (hexane soxhlet) or supercritical carbon dioxide extraction showed around 54% stearic acid, 16% oleic acid, 20% linoleic acid, and less than 3% linolenic acid.

+In Indonesia, the candlenut oil can often be found in hair care products.
 Historically, it has been valued as an emollient, and is currently used primarily in skin-care products.

 Synonyms

 It is also known as Spanish walnut (Jamaica), Belgaum walnut oil (India), and kekune oil (Sri Lanka).